-- For areas between five and 30 feet of structures, large bark nuggets and composted wood chips may be used in small batches.
+- For areas between five and 30 feet of structures, composted wood chips may be used in small batches.
 Since these materials are combustible and will transmit fire across an area, do not use them in a widespread or continuous manner.
 Within this perimeter, alternate areas between bark and non-combustible materials such as concrete, gravel, rock, and lawn.

 - In testing, composted wood chips were the best choice of the materials tested for residential landscape use, but may be difficult to source locally.
 They are organic and will still burn, but tend to burn at the lowest speed and lowest flame length.
 If this material is ignited, it could still ignite siding, plant debris, and other combustible materials.
 The smoldering of this product could also go undetected by firefighters during a wildfire.

-- Shredded rubber, pine needles, and shredded redwood or cedar bark can have their place in your landscaping design, just further from your home.
+- Pine needles and shredded redwood or cedar bark can have their place in your landscaping design, just further from your home.
 Fire Safe Marin recommends that these materials not be used within 30 feet of any structure or combustible accessories such as fences or outdoor furniture.
 These materials could be used selectively for landscaping at least 30 feet from your home (and neighbors’ homes), and ten feet from roads or driveways or any accessory structures (e.g., fences, outbuildings, play structures, etc.).